Railgun-Community/ppoi-safe-broadcaster-example/README.md

 [![Unit Tests](https://github.com/Railgun-Community/relayer/actions/workflows/unit-tests.yml/badge.svg?branch=master)](https://github.com/Railgun-Community/relayer/actions)

-# Transaction anonymizing relayer for RAILGUN
+# Example Relayer code for RAILGUN transactions

-The RAILGUN relayer network runs on [Waku](https://wakunetwork.com/), a secure and decentralized messaging protocol.
+This network runs on [Waku](https://wakunetwork.com/), a secure and decentralized messaging protocol.

-`relayer` is a node application which relays transactions for RAILGUN users so that their transactions are signed by your address rather than their own.
-Your relayer will broadcast fees on the tokens you configure it to accept at the rates you define.
+`relayer-example` is a node application which relays transactions for RAILGUN users so that their transactions are signed and forwarded by your address to the blockchain.
+The relayer will broadcast fees on the tokens you configure it to accept at the rates you define.
 Messages are sent over the waku peer to peer network.

 ## Prerequisites